PShoe/p2/README.md

 ## Live URL
 <http://p2.paulineshoemaker.me/>
+* This only works locally as of 9/21, however, managed to pull code to DO code previously, so it is not blank.

 ## Description- PHP Basics
 The aim is to create a password generator alike to the xkcd examples given.
 This should include forms, arrays, and server side validation/